Automattic/phpcs-neutron-standard/README.md

 Instead, we can use a mapping function to transform a string into a hard-coded function call.
 For example, here are three ways to call the function stored in `$myFunction`; notice how the third option actually has the function name in the code where it is called.

+This one uses `call_user_func`.

 ```php
 call_user_func($myFunction, 'hello');
 ```

+The next one uses the new syntax.

 ```php
 $myFunction('hello');
 ```

+The following version actually does not call a variable function at all.

 ```php
 switch($myFunction) {